ga4gh/vrs/docs/source/appendices/future_plans.rst

 **Implementation guidance**

-* Implementations MUST require that `0 ≤ outer.start ≤ inner.start ≤
+* Implementations MUST enforce values `0 ≤ outer.start ≤ inner.start ≤
   inner.end ≤ outer.end`.
 In the case of double-stranded DNA, this constraint holds even when a feature is on the complementary strand.